pypi/warehouse/docs/deployment.rst

 -----------

 Warehouse is deployed on Ubuntu 12.04 with the PyPy interpreter.
-It uses PostgreSQL as it's database and Elasticsearch for it's search implementation.
+It uses PostgreSQL as its database and Elasticsearch for its search implementation.

 Debian Packages and Virtual Environments